FAQs

 References

 1. Australian Government Department of Health, Disability and Ageing.
-Australian 24-hour movement guidelines for adults (18 to 64 years) and older adults (65+ years).
+24-hour movement guidelines for adults & older adults (18 and over) – brochure.
 Published 2026.

 Healthy ageing exercise over 60 with supervised sit-to-stand strength training